1757 John Wollaston (1710-1775) Martha Dandridge Custis Washington (1731-1802) (Daniel Parke Custis) (George Washington)

 When George Washington left the presidency, he apparently left some house slaves behind in Philadelphia, knowing that under state law they would be quietly freed by having spent a certain amount of time in Pennsylvania.
 (Flexner)

 When he died in 1799, his will called for his manservant William Lee to be freed immediately, and given a pension.
 The other slaves were to be freed when his widow died.
-Martha chose to free them two years later.
+Martha chose to free them 2 years later.
 According to Abigail Adams, this was because Martha Washington feared her life might be in danger, since her death meant freedom for the slaves.
 (Hirschfield p 214)

 1766: George Washington sent a “rogue and runaway” slave to the islands to be sold for rum, molasses, etc. (Flexner, p 114)